 The next few emails in our series will be helpful to have on hand as you begin comparing financial aid award offers from different schools and start making decisions about how to finance your education.
 Today's email explains a section you will see on all award letters: cost of attendance.

 What exactly is the "cost of attendance?"

-The cost of attendance (COA)—sometimes referred to as the "student budget"—is an estimate of what it costs a typical student to attend the University of Denver for one academic year.
-But don't be startled by the total COA you see on your award letter.
-Your cost of attendance doesn't just include tuition; it takes into account your basic living expenses, too.
+The cost of attendance (COA)—sometimes referred to as the "student budget"—is an estimate of what it costs a typical student to attend a college or university for one academic year.
+Don't be startled by the COA you see on your award letter from the University of Denver.
+Your cost of attendance doesn't only include tuition; it takes into account your basic living expenses, too.

 Why is this listed on my financial aid award letter?

-- to give you an idea of the typical cost of a DU education for one year, and
+- to give you an estimate of the cost to attend DU for one year, and

 - to set a limit on the amount of financial aid you can receive during the academic year (which federal regulations require us to do).

-This means that your actual expenses may be different from what's listed on your award letter, and the total amount of your aid—including scholarships, grants, loans, and work-study—can't exceed your total cost of attendance.
+This means your actual expenses may be different from what's listed on your award letter, and the total amount of your aid—including scholarships, grants, loans, and work-study—can't exceed your total cost of attendance.

 What's included in my COA?

 Your cost of attendance is made up of two different types of costs: direct and indirect.